Graidenix/vanilla-router/README.md

 #### mode `string`

 Default: "history" .

-`hash` - is for hashbang routes based on `window.location.hash` `history` - is for clean url routes based on HTML5 functionality.
+- `hash` - is for hashbang routes based on `window.location.hash`
+- `history` - is for clean url routes based on HTML5 functionality.
 It is also provide back-compatibility for old browser.

 #### root `string`

 Default: "/" .

 Root represents the relative path for the project root.

 #### page404 `function`

-Default: {function} that log an error in console.
+Default: _function_ that log an error in console.
+Callback function for 404 page

 #### routes `Array`
 Default: []

 _Warning!_ Use it only if you have all stack with RegExp routes.

 ## Methods